SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

-A number of strategies and tips are available for people who want to stop snoring.
-Changing certain sleep or lifestyle habits can often minimize snoring, and when needed, medical care can help identify and treat an underlying cause of snoring.
+A number of strategies are available for people who want to stop snoring, including changing certain sleep or lifestyle habits and, when needed, medical care to help identify and treat an underlying condition.

 Sleep on Your Side